Alfresco/docs-alfresco/content-services/latest/admin/troubleshoot.md

 * Add your server IP to the Trusted sites list in Windows Internet Explorer
 * Make sure the **WebClient** service is running.
 To do so, follow the steps:

     1. Start `services.msc`.
     2. Start the **WebClient** service.

-    >**Note:** For details on running the **WebClient** service, see [Enabling the WebClient service in Windows](https://docs.microsoft.com/en-gb/archive/blogs/johnguin/enabling-the-webclient-service-in-windows){:target="_blank"}.
+    > **Note:** For details on running the **WebClient** service, see [Enabling the WebClient service in Windows](https://docs.microsoft.com/en-gb/archive/blogs/johnguin/enabling-the-webclient-service-in-windows){:target="_blank"}.

-* If you are not using SSL, check your connection configuration for Windows and Microsoft Office.
+* If you're not using SSL, check your connection configuration for Windows and Microsoft Office.

-    >**Note:** Refer to Microsoft for details on setting the Basic Authentication Level key in the Registry Editor.
+    > **Note:** Refer to Microsoft for details on setting the Basic Authentication Level key in the Registry Editor.

-* If you can connect to the server but cannot authenticate your login details, check if you can use the same user name and password to log in to Alfresco Share.
+* If you can connect to the server but can't authenticate your login details, check if you can use the same user name and password to log in to Alfresco Share.

-### Moving a file or folder using WebDAV on an Ubuntu client causes loss of metadata and creates a new node reference
+### Move file or folder using WebDAV on an Ubuntu client causes loss of metadata and creates a new node reference

 There is a known issue where Ubuntu creates a new `nodeRef` when you move a file or a folder in WebDAV, because it uses PUT and DELETE methods instead of a MOVE method.
 As a result, the `nodeRef` for the file or folder changes and any associated metadata is lost.
 This issue applies to all versions of Ubuntu, but does not occur when using a Windows client.

-### Editor role cannot edit content using WebDAV and Cyberduck version 4.4+
+### Editor role can't edit content using WebDAV and Cyberduck version 4.4+

-There is a known issue when using WebDAV with Cyberduck 4.4 and later, where content cannot be edited due to insufficient permissions.
+There is a known issue when using WebDAV with Cyberduck 4.4 and later, where content can't be edited due to insufficient permissions.
 To avoid this, you can either use a version of Cyberduck earlier than 4.4, or assign permissions to the user to allow them to create files.

 ### Slow response when working with WebDav resources on Microsoft Windows Vista or 7

 There is a known issue where you may experience poor performance when opening a WebDav folder, copying files to or from a WebDav folder, or changing from one folder to another on the WebDav folder.
 This can be caused because when WebClient issues a WebDAV command it checks for a web proxy server.
 If you have Auto-Proxy detection enabled and there isn't a proxy server in the environment between the client and WebDAV resource, WebClient waits for the timeout of Auto-Proxy detection.
 Command completion therefore will take longer due to the wait for the Auto-Proxy detection timeout.

 For more information and a work around see [Slow response working with WebDAV resources on Windows Vista or Windows 7](https://support.microsoft.com/en-us/help/2445570/slow-response-working-with-webdav-resources-on-windows-vista-or-window){:target="_blank"}.